inspircd/docs/docs/2/modules/password_hash.md

 ### Description

-This module adds the `/MKPASSWD` command which allows the generation of hashed passwords for use in the server configuration.
+This module allows passwords to be hashed and adds the `/MKPASSWD` command which allows the generation of hashed passwords for use in the server configuration.

 ### Configuration